Dylmoco/smoothr/README.md

 The storefront SDK is automatically built and deployed by GitHub Actions so no manual build step is required.

-During the build a helper script (`storefronts/scripts/check-sdk.js`) verifies that required exports exist and that no compiled file still contains `import.meta.env`.
-The build fails if any such reference is found.

 ### Standalone bundles

 The storefront SDK publishes lightweight bundles that can be loaded directly: